landarskiy/reuse/README.md

 [![latestVersion](https://jitpack.io/v/landarskiy/reuse.svg)](https://jitpack.io/#landarskiy/reuse)
 ![MinSdk](https://img.shields.io/badge/API-21%2B-brightgreen.svg?style=flat)

 ReUse is a helper library for RecyclerView that makes displaying different type of data through RecyclerView easily.
+Common idea - avoid directly using adapters and one place for creating and binding ViewHolders.
 You should follow next steps for makes your life less painful and easily.

 ### Entry